-(1) Upon the legal nature of questions subject to referenda, republican referenda may be constitutional, legislative or consultative.

-(2) The subject of constitutional referendum is the revision of the Constitution.

-(3) The subjects of legislative referendum are draft laws on issues of major importance.

-(4) The subjects of consultative referendums are issues of national interest that are brought for consultations with the public that will require further, final decisions by competent public administration bodies.
+- (1) Upon the legal nature of questions subject to referenda, republican referenda may be constitutional, legislative, regarding the dismissal of the President of the Republic of Moldova or consultative. - (2) The subject of constitutional referendum is the revision of the Constitution. - (3) The subjects of legislative referendum are draft laws on issues of major importance. - (4) The subjects of consultative referendums are issues of national interest that are brought for consultations with the public that will require further, final decisions by competent public administration bodies.
 Questions proposed for consultative referendum shall be composed in neutral, unambiguous language, without suggesting a response to the question up for vote.